Mount Hood climbing accidents

 Aerial view of Mount Hood's rugged north side.

-Mount Hood climbing accidents are incidents related to mountain climbing or hiking on Oregon's Mount Hood.
-As of 2007, about 10,000 people attempt to climb the mountain each year.
+Mount Hood climbing accidents are incidents related to mountain climbing or hiking on Oclimb the mountain each year.
 As of May 2002, more than 130 people are known to have died climbing Mount Hood since records have been kept.
 One of the worst climbing accidents occurred in 1986, when seven high school students and two teachers froze to death while attempting to retreat from a storm.

 Despite a quadrupling of forest visitors since 1990, the number of people requiring rescue remains steady at around 25 to 50 per year, largely because of the increased use of cell phones and GPS devices.
 In 2006, 3.4 percent of search and rescue missions were for mountain climbers.
 In comparison, 20% were for vehicles (including ATVs and snowmobiles), 3% were for mushroom collectors, the remaining 73.6 percent were for skiers, boaters, and participants in other mountain activities.

 Regardless of route, Mount Hood is a technical climb.
 It requires ropes, crampons, and ice axes.
 Approximately 95% of Mount Hood's climbs occur during the period of April through July.